DO I HAVE A CASEAGAINST THE DRIVER OF THE CAR THAT HIT ME?

 2. You must meet one of the following threshold requirements to have a claim:

 a.
-You have more than $4,000 in non-diagnostic medical expenses; or
+More than $4,000 in non-diagnostic medical expenses; or

 b.
-You have sustained a permanent injury; or
+Have sustained a permanent injury; or

 c.
-You have a permanent disfigurement; or
+Have a permanent disfigurement; or

-In most cases, you will not know if you meet the threshold requirement until some time has passed.
-However, our MN car accident lawyers recommend that you contact an attorney early in your case so that an investigation can be done to determine who was at fault for the accident, and so that your injuries, medical expenses, and lost income can be properly documented.
+In many cases, you will not know if you meet one of the threshold requirements for a while.
+However, our MN car accident lawyers recommend that you contact an attorney early in your case so that can begin gathering evidence.
+We will document your injuries, medical expenses, and lost income for the case.
 The first weeks after an accident are very important for this reason.
-You are welcome to call our office and speak with a lawyer anytime to discuss your potential case.
-The initial consultation is always free and we never charge anything unless you receive compensation.
+If you have been injured in an auto accident in Minnesota, call our office and speak with a lawyer to discuss your potential case.
+The initial consultation is always free.
+Further, we never charge anything unless you receive compensation.

-A lawyer will meet with you at our office or your home for a free consultation.
-An attorney will meet with you to discuss your car accident injury case at our offices in Minneapolis MN, St. Louis Park, Woodbury, and Edina.
-Our lawyers also frequently meet with people to discuss their car accident cases at their homes in St. Paul MN, Chanhassen, Chaska, Eden Prairie, Maple Grove, Rogers, Brooklyn Park, Bloomington, Richfield, Apple Valley, Roseville, Maplewood, and other surrounding cities in Minnesota.
+A lawyer will meet with you to discuss your car accident injury case at our offices in Minneapolis MN, St. Louis Park, Woodbury, and Edina.
+Our attorneys also frequently meet with people to discuss their car accident and whether there is a case against the other driver at their homes in St. Paul MN, Chanhassen, Chaska, Eden Prairie, Maple Grove, Rogers, Brooklyn Park, Bloomington, Richfield, Apple Valley, Roseville, Maplewood, and other surrounding cities in Minnesota.
 There is no obligation on your part, and we never charge anything unless we obtain a recovery for you.